-At about ~2.3% the lens show a quite pronounced degree of wavy barrel distortions
+At about ~2.3% the lens shows a quite pronounced degree of wavy barrel distortion

 at 12mm decreasing continuously towards the long end of the zoom range (0.2%).

-It's quite interesting to note that the distortions seem to grow exponentially
+It's quite interesting to note that the distortion seem to grow exponentially

 compared to the Canon variant (1.5x vs 1.6x crop factor).